mendixlabs/badge-button/README.md

  * Display a badge on a button.
  * Attach an onclick microflow
- * Set a static label text when the persisted label is empty or not specified
+ * Set a static label text when the persisted label is not specified
- * Set static data when the persisted data is empty or not specified
+ * Set static data when the persisted data is not specified

 ## Dependencies